netsec-ethz/rains/DESIGN-ASSERTION-CACHE.md

 ## Cache design decisions
 - Assertions over which the server has authority are only removed when they expire.
 All other assertions are subject to a least recently used policy.
-- Expired assertions are also returned such that it is possible to answer a query which has query option 5 (expired assertions are acceptable) set.

 ## Assertion requirements
 - cache has a maximum size which is configurable (to avoid memory exhaustion of the server in case